 Remove Gray Background after Scanning

 If you have the simplest scanner that does not come with the features mentioned in the previous section, then here is what you need to do.
 You need to install one of the below-mentioned tools that can edit the images once they are scanned.
-Here are the tools that are either available for free or comes with the software that you have already installed.
+Here are the tools that are either available for free or come with the software that you have already installed.

 The above two ways of removing gray backgrounds are the simplest ones.
 There are many tools that can do the above jobs, however, we recommend the best open source graphic editor, GIMP (GNU Image Manipulation Program).
 You can download it from this link.